-The basic way to remove the haze and color casts in your picture in open source software is using the Gimp.
-This program can trivially easy do it for you, however you must spend up to a few minutes to adjust your colour preferences.
-Basically, the Gimp software is perfect for people, who want to enhance the colours more and reduce the unpleasant thin layer of fog.
-Aside from normal photos, generally, the editor is focused on the foreground or 2nd plan only the Gimp can be also used to emphasize colors of the background.
-Frankly speaking, the software is also tailored for the long-distance observation lovers.
+The basic way to remove the haze and color casts in your picture in open-source software is by using Gimp.
+This program can trivially easily do it for you, however, you must spend up to a few minutes adjust your color preferences.
+Basically, the Gimp software is perfect for people, who want to enhance the colors more and reduce the unpleasant thin layer of fog.
+Aside from normal photos, generally, the editor is focused on the foreground or 2nd plan only the Gimp can be also used to emphasize the colors of the background.
+Frankly speaking, the software is also tailored for long-distance observation lovers.

 Another tool, that can take full advantage of the picture and bring all the desired colors for us is IrfanView.
 I can recommend this simple open-source graphics software only when you want to modify your picture in the quickest possible way.
 Looking for it from the other side the IrfanView will bring the quality of your picture down when you use it for the purpose described here by myself.

-The example below comes from the Gimp 2.8 open source graphic program.
-All steps shown in this article may trace to the RAW image processing, as we used to do nowadays.
+The example below comes from the Gimp 2.8 open-source graphic program.
+All steps shown in this article may trace to RAW image processing, as we used to do nowadays.
 However, this is not the issue for this text.
-I have focused on .jpg and .png images only because it must be quickly and also without extravagant system requirements.
+I have focused on .jpg and .png images only because they must be quick and also without extravagant system requirements.

-Well, the aforementioned picture shows us the example of a far realing view from The Cotswolds northernmost brink (Ebrington Hill western slope) near Hidcote Manor Gardens.
+Well, the aforementioned picture shows us the example of a far-reaching view from Cotswold’s northernmost brink (Ebrington Hill’s western slope) near Hidcote Manor Gardens.
 The first plan is not interesting, because there are fields and trees.
-2nd plan becomes more curious because we can see some settlement there This is the Stratford-upon-Avon town, where William Shakespeare born in 1564.
-Beyond is getting more interesting, because we can spot some objects on the horizon.
+2nd plan becomes more curious because we can see some settlements there This is the Stratford-upon-Avon town, where William Shakespeare was born in 1564.
+Beyond is getting more interesting because we can spot some objects on the horizon.
 Unfortunately, the haze interrupts our view and only we can say, that something is there, but not sure what it is.

-Before we start to investigate what is there I will show you the Gimp’s tool, where we can do some photo amendments.
-First of all open the picture, which you want to work on and next from the main toolbar menu on the top choose “Colours” and next select “Levels” to get the window as per in the picture below (Pic.
+Before we start to investigate what is there I will show you the GIMP tool, where we can do some photo amendments.
+First of all open the picture, which you want to work on, and next from the main toolbar menu on the top choose “Colours” and next select “Levels” to get the window as per in the picture below (Pic.
 2).

 Possibly you spotted 3 small arrows just below the histogram.
-You can adjust them watching the visual changes of your picture at once.
+You can adjust them by watching the visual changes in your picture at once.
 Another image, slightly modified is a good example, where dehazing the picture in Gimp is commonly used.
-The brightness and contrast have been changed a little bit whereas colours remained the same (Pic.
+The brightness and contrast have been changed a little bit whereas colors remained the same (Pic.
 3).
 As a result, our panorama became more distinct.

-Next step involving us in more advanced image processing.
+Next step involves us in more advanced image processing.
 I think everyone according to his own preferences can rectify this picture.
 My examples are below.

 I am telling you again; everyone can adjust the picture in a different way.
 My process is only an example.

 Pic.
 8 is my final image.
 It looks quite realistic and the horizon is clear, although Pic.
-7 shows a better horizon, where you can be able to distinguish the colours of the buildings.
-Anyway, Gimp 2.8 is a really good tool to enhance the colours of the foreground of your picture and reduce the haze.
-You must spend a few minutes to do it, it is not the quickest way but is definitely worth.
+7 shows a better horizon, where you can be able to distinguish the colors of the buildings.
+Anyway, Gimp 2.8 is a really good tool to enhance the colors of the foreground of your picture and reduce the haze.
+You must spend a few minutes to do it, it is not the quickest way but is definitely worth it.
 The description above refers to Gimp 2.8.
 See the links at the end to study this process for older Gimp versions.

-At first, I show you where can we find the color corrections boxes in the IrfanView software.
-From the main toolbar on the top select “Image” and click the “Color corrections” from your drop-down list (Pic.
+First, I show you where can we find the color correction boxes in the IrfanView software.
+From the main toolbar on the top select “Image” and click “Color corrections” from your drop-down list (Pic.
 9).

 Unlike the Gimp software, IrfanView has everything located the same in most versions.
 Once you’ve got older one this “Color correction” box is to be found in the same place.

-The left part of the box includes other options to color corrections of your picture.
-There are RGB canals and “Saturation” value (Pic.
+The left part of the box includes other options for color corrections in your picture.
+There are RGB canals and “Saturation” values (Pic.
 13).

-Unfortunately, the IrfanView doesn’t handle it like Gimp.
-To be honest, is better don’t touch these options in the left part of the box when you dehazing your panorama (Pic.
+Unfortunately, IrfanView doesn’t handle it like Gimp.
+To be honest is better don’t touch these options in the left part of the box when you dehazing your panorama (Pic.
 14).

-I spent maybe tens of seconds to correct the image above.
-This option to de haze is definitely the quickest, but…
+I spent maybe tens of seconds correcting the image above.
+This option to de-haze is definitely the quickest, but…

 … the output can bring you down on the contrary with Gimp software.
 However, there are pros and cons to everything.
-Gimp cannot de haze your horizon like the IrfanView does.
-That’s why I showed you the quickest way to de haze your picture for long-distance purposes; when you don’t care about the quality and only want to document the far realing view, choose the IrfanView.
-You won’s spend longer than a minute doing this.
+Gimp cannot de-haze your horizon like the IrfanView does.
+That’s why I showed you the quickest way to de-haze your picture for long-distance purposes; when you don’t care about the quality and only want to document the far-reaching view, choose the IrfanView.
+You won’t spend longer than a minute doing this.